 BattleofBerlinA.pzbrf Good morning, Comrade Commandant.
 I must admit I did not think you would make it this far.
 You have shown yourself to be a competent leader, and I have grown to respect you.
 Comrade Stalin has even asked me to thank you.
 However, his personal thanks must wait, as you are to be sent directly to Berlin.

-This battle will see the end of the Germans.
+Comrade, this battle will see the end of the Germans.
 It will not be easy, however, as this will be an urban battle.

 Succeed in this mission and we must drink some more vodka together, Comrade Commandant!